 - In the case of radioactive facilities, the estimate for waste generation is elaborated according to the waste treatment done in C.A.
 El Cabril.

-- The prevision of wastes to be managed coming from expected facilities for spent fuel, HLW and SW management, as the Centralised Interim Storage Facility (CTS) and the Deep Geological Repository (DGR) is also considered.
+- The prevision of wastes to be managed coming from expected facilities for spent fuel, HLW and SW management, as Decentralized Temporary Storage (DTS) and the Deep Geological Repository (DGR) is also considered.

 Hypothesis